MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     │ 72510  103272      5 │
     =#

-The current expression can be accessed with `it`.
-Query parameters can be provided as keyword arguments.
+Much like `It`, the query input can be accessed with `it`.
+For example, we use `it` in the query below to filter salary.
+Query parameters, such as `threshold` in the example below, can be provided as keyword arguments.

     @query chicago begin
                stats($salary.filter(it>threshold))